Sharpcastle33/CivEnchant/README.md

 Players can remove enchantments from an item with a Scour Orb.

 Players can add an enchantment to an already enchanted item using a Celestial Orb.

+A short video demonstrating the system can be found at https://www.youtube.com/watch?v=Zw0zaa3dLe8